ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-greengrass-v2.md

 sudo apt install unzip default-jdk -y
 ```

-You will need to set environment variables to allow AWS IoT Greengrass to connect with your AWS account.
-These varaibles were obtained in the [previous section](#prepare-your-aws-role).
+Set the environment variables to allow AWS IoT Greengrass to connect with your AWS account.
+Replace the access key and secret access key with the values you saved in the [previous section](#prepare-your-aws-role).

 ```bash { target="ubuntu:latest" }
 export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE